Return to PGL Home

 round series match-ups will be:

-will play each other in the League Championship Series.
-Winners of the League
+series will play each other in the League Championship Series.
+Winners of the

-Championship will meet in the World Series.
-In each series (other than the Wild
+League Championship will meet in the World Series.
+In each series (other than

-Card Series), the team with the better won-lost record will have the home field
+the Wild Card Series), the team with the better won-lost record will have the

-advantage and will be the home team for games 1, 2, 6 and 7, except a Wild Card
+home field advantage and will be the home team for games 1, 2, 6 and 7, except

-team cannot have home field advantage against any team other than the another
+a Wild Card team cannot have home field advantage against any team other than

-Wild Card team in the World Series.
-The team with the poorer won-lost
+the another Wild Card team in the World Series.
+The team with the poorer

 the manager of the visiting team chooses not to play his away games via